Concepts for configuring thread pools

 JGroups connection pool

 The combined number of executor threads in all Keycloak nodes in the cluster should not exceed the number of threads available in JGroups thread pool to avoid the error org.jgroups.util.ThreadPool: thread pool is full.
-To see the error the first time it happens, the system property jgroups.thread_dumps_threshold needs to be set to 1, as otherwise the message appears only after 10000 threads have been rejected.
+To see the error the first time it happens, the system property jgroups.thread_dumps_threshold needs to be set to 1, as otherwise the message appears only after 10000 requests have been rejected.

 The number of JGroup threads is 200 by default.
-While it can be configured using the property Java system property jgroups.thread_pool.max_threads, we advise keeping it at this value.
+While it can be configured using the Java system property jgroups.thread_pool.max_threads, we advise keeping it at this value.
 As shown in experiments, the total number of Quarkus worker threads in the cluster must not exceed the number of threads in the JGroup thread pool of 200 in each node to avoid deadlocks in the JGroups communication.
 Given a Keycloak cluster with four Pods, each Pod should then have 50 Quarkus worker threads.
 Use the Keycloak configuration option http-pool-max-threads to configure the maximum number of Quarkus worker threads.

 Load Shedding